From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 Reflecting on a Decade of Growth

 Looking back, I can sum up my first decade of investing as a tale of two halves: slacking in the first and getting my act together in the second.
 It reminds me of that college student who coasts through the first two years, then buckles down as a junior to boost their GPA above 3.0 before graduation.
-Despite the learning curve, we managed to achieve an overall return of more than 8% during this period—a testament to the power of persistence and continuous learning.
+Despite the learning curve and early missteps, we managed to achieve an overall return of more than 8% during this period—a testament to the power of persistence and continuous learning.

 “People value and spend their money more wisely when they acquire it by their own efforts—also known as work.”